mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 > Mark: Play it now!

-> Richie: You definlink itely noticed.
+> Richie: You definitely noticed.
 (Points to Mark and Ed) You definitely noticed my bit.

 > (Nadine  goes to the keyboard and starts to play her game)